elastic/azure-marketplace/README.md

     </td><td><code>0</code></td></tr>

   <tr><td>esHttpCertBlob</td><td>string</td>
-    <td>A Base-64 encoded form of the PKCS#12 archive (.p12/.pfx) certificate to secure communication for HTTP layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
+    <td>A Base-64 encoded form of the PKCS#12 archive (.p12/.pfx) containing the certificate and key to secure communication for HTTP layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCertPassword</td><td>securestring</td>
-    <td>The password for the PKCS#12 archive (.p12/.pfx) certificate to secure communication for HTTP layer to Elasticsearch.
+    <td>The password for the PKCS#12 archive (.p12/.pfx) containing the certificate and key to secure communication for HTTP layer to Elasticsearch.
 Optional as the archive may not be protected with a password. <br /><br />
     If using <code>esHttpCaCertBlob</code>, this password will be used to protect the generated PKCS#12 archive on each node.
     <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCaCertBlob</td><td>string</td>
-    <td>A Base-64 encoded form of a PKCS#12 archive (.p12/.pfx) for the Certificate Authority (CA) to use to generate certificates to secure communication for Transport layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
+    <td>A Base-64 encoded form of a PKCS#12 archive (.p12/.pfx) containing the Certificate Authority (CA) certificate and key to use to generate certificates on each Elasticsearch node, to secure communication for the HTTP layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCaCertPassword</td><td>securestring</td>
-    <td>The password for the PKCS#12 archive (.p12/.pfx) for the Certificate Authority (CA) to secure communication for Transport layer to Elasticsearch.
+    <td>The password for the PKCS#12 archive (.p12/.pfx) containing the Certificate Authority (CA) certificate and key to secure communication for HTTP layer to Elasticsearch.
 Optional as the archive may not be be protected with a password. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esTransportCaCertBlob</td><td>string</td>
-    <td>A Base-64 encoded form of a PKCS#12 archive (.p12/.pfx) for the Certificate Authority (CA) to use to generate certificates to secure communication for Transport layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
+    <td>A Base-64 encoded form of a PKCS#12 archive (.p12/.pfx) containing the Certificate Authority (CA) certificate and key to use to generate certificates on each Elasticsearch node, to secure communication for Transport layer to Elasticsearch. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esTransportCaCertPassword</td><td>securestring</td>
-    <td>The password for the PKCS#12 archive (.p12/.pfx) for the Certificate Authority (CA) to secure communication for Transport layer to Elasticsearch.
+    <td>The password for the PKCS#12 archive (.p12/.pfx) containing the Certificate Authority (CA) certificate and key to secure communication for Transport layer to Elasticsearch.
 Optional as the archive may not be be protected with a password. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

   <tr><td>esTransportCertPassword</td><td>securestring</td>